-With this distortion, the probably most sensitive point is reached, because there are sound overlaps with the synth (waveshaping/rectifying) and there are far more Fuzz pedals than possible Fuzz tastes.
+With this kind of distortion, the probably most sensitive point is reached, because there are sound overlaps with the synth (waveshaping/rectifying) and there are far more Fuzz pedals than possible Fuzz tastes.
 Everything is based on two basic Fuzz types: silicon and germanium.
 This is a Silicon Fuzz.

 It is from Fuzz mega specialist ZVEX and is called Fuzzolo.
 Not only does it fit perfectly with the size of my mini pedalboard - the sound also corresponds to what I expect from the Fuzz.